nexto123/OAUTH2-Api/README.md

 * get Google credentials(We will use )
 * update templates

+(live app here)[]

-*To keep things simple we will assume that the first four parts have implemented & we are starting with our oauth2 processes.*
+*To keep things simple we will assume that the first four parts have been implemented & we are starting with our oauth2 processes.*

-## Used Extensions for App Dependencies
+## Used Extensions for the App Dependencies

  pip is a package-management system used to install and manage software packages written in Python.
  These dependencies are installed to assist some features that might not come with Django.
 In our app we will use this list: